hcflabs/links/README.md

 # links
-A free and open source Human Redirector and admin portal
+A free and open source Human Redirector and admin portal.
+Similar to GoLinks and Trotto.

-#
+# Current Features
+- Inmem storage with hardcoded values!
+- admin api for link management

-Planned features:
+# Planned features
 - Okta SSO Integration
 - postgres